 CO2avoided = 2.75kg CO2/kWh x 10kWh = 27.5 kg CO2

-To justify that 10 kWh of zero-carbon electricity equates to 1 metric ton of CO₂ avoided, we must account for additional significant metrics:
+To justify that 10 kWh of sustainable electricity equates to 1 metric ton of CO₂ avoided, we must account for additional significant metrics:

 1. Health and Environmental Benefits